At PSEA we are proud to offer learning opportunities in two formats to ensure you have options.

 This workshop is recommended for post-secondary people leaders and human resources or labour relations practitioners.

-This workshop is recommended for professionals seeking a refresher on the core principles and practices of progressive discipline.
+This workshop is recommended for people leaders and human resources or labour relations practitioners seeking a refresher on progressive discipline's core principles and practices.

 Managing employee performance can seem daunting to leaders, especially when managing performance concerns.
 This workshop seeks to demystify handling both culpable and non-culpable behaviour in the workplace.
 During the workshop, participants will learn how to establish performance expectations and determine an appropriate corrective response.

-This workshop is recommended for professionals seeking a refresher on the core principles and practices of managing grievances.
+This workshop is recommended for people leaders and human resources or labour relations practitioners seeking a refresher on the core principles and practices of managing grievances.

 During the workshop, participants will learn the role of managers, union representatives, Human Resources and PSEA in the grievance/arbitration process and the technical aspects of grievance handling, such as identifying, preparing for, and participating in grievance discussions.

-This workshop is recommended for new leaders or those wanting a refresher in the investigative process.
+This workshop is recommended for people leaders and human resources or labour relations practitioners seeking a refresher on investigating misconduct in the workplace.

-During this workshop, participants will learn why and when to investigate, and best practices on how to conduct interviews and review documents and evidence, to ensure that the investigation is fair, impartial, and legally defensible.
+During this workshop, participants will learn when a duty to investigate is triggered and best practices on how to ensure that the investigation is fair, impartial, and legally defensible.
 Participants will receive tools and resources as takeaways.

-This workshop is recommended for people leaders and human resources and labour relations practitioners.
+This workshop is recommended for people leaders, human resources, and labour relations practitioners.

 Responding to and investigating workplace harassment complaints can be a complex, high-stakes process with far-reaching implications for teams.
-The workshop will provide varied insights from a legal and labour relations perspective, along with expertise from a Human Resources Leader and a professional investigator.
-Participants will experience an investigation first-hand using simulation and role play to build their skills and learn how to help avoid costly pitfalls and legal liabilities.
+The workshop will provide varied insights from a legal and labour relations perspective and expertise from a Human Resources Leader and a professional investigator.
+Participants will experience an investigation first-hand using simulation and role play to build their skills and learn how to avoid costly pitfalls and legal liabilities.

-This workshop is recommended for people leaders and human resources or labour relations practitioners who will be involved with bargaining.
+This workshop is recommended for people leaders and human resources or labour relations practitioners who will be involved with bargaining at their institution.

 PSEA supports its members in building the capacity of their staff to manage labour relations issues effectively.
 PSEA can tailor workshops for your institution’s specific needs and develop new workshops based on established labour relations best practices and theory.